shreya-haldia/Personalized-in-store-experiences/README.md

     - Where is it going?
     - Where, when, and how was it transformed?

 In our use case, the stream lineage appears as follows: we utilize a Python script to generate events that are sent to the 3 topics.
-Then we use KSQLDB to create streams for calculating the premium quotes in real-time.
+Then we use KSQLDB to create streams for calculating valid in-store promotions and identifying customers who are close to promoted products.

 <div align="center">
   <img src="images/StreamLineage.png" width =100% heigth=100%>